-The long gallery corridor which connects each of the galleries ofthe original Marianna Kistler Beach Museum of Art is named in honor of Kansas artist Orval Frederick Hempler (1915 - 1994).
-Orval was born in Almena, Norton County, Kansas, the son of Otto and Emma Hempler.
-He attended public school in Almena along with three sisters.
-Hilda, Donna. and Margaret, and brother.
+The long gallery corridor which connects each of the galleries of the original Kistler Marianna Beach Museum of Art is named in honor of Kansas artist Orval Frederick Hempler (1915 - 1994).
+Orval was born in Almena.
+Norton County, Kansas, the son of Otto and Emma Hempler.
+He attended public school along Almena with three sisters.
+Hilda.
+Donna.
+Margaret, and brother.
 Wilfred.
 Orval participated in numerous public school events giving readings, both musical and theatrical performances, and oratory competitions.
 From these he developed his cultural exposure to the arts.
 He also participated in high school track events and delivered the local newspaper for many years.
 The Almena Times described Orval as "popular, and a rustler who delivers the papers to you on time regardless of weather," evidently a very hard-working young man.